Ritwik Ghatak: Ideology

-Ghatak was a theorist as well.
-His views and commentaries on films have been parts of scholarly studies and researches.
+A devoted communist throughout his life, Ghatak was a theorist as well.
+His views and commentaries on films have been parts of scholarly studies and research.
 As a filmmaker, his main concentration was on men and life, especially the day-to-day struggle of ordinary people.
-He could never accept the partition of India of 1947 which divided Bengal into two countries.
+He could never accept the partition of Bengal in 1947, which divided Bengal and created a new country.
 In almost all his films, he dealt with this theme.

-For him, filmmaking was an art form and a means to the end of serving people.
+For him, filmmaking was an art form and a means to end the suffering of people.
 It was a means of expressing his anger at the sorrows and sufferings of his people.